Why The Kitchen Sink Gurgles When The Washing Machine Drains: Complete Guide

 The water should not back up no matter the volume you have sprayed.

-Always note this exercise is risky, therfore calling a professional would be ideal.
+Always note this exercise is risky, therefore calling a professional would be ideal.

 b) Replace The Studor Vent

-It is not advised to use them to vent toilets since toilets require lots of air to keep the water and the waste to flow.
+It is not advised to use them to vent toilets since toilets require lots of air to keep the water and the waste flowing.

 Lack of venting means there will be gurgling of toilets and sinks non-stop.